 During its research and analysis, as well as other factors the Contractor shall specifically take into consideration and provide its findings, conclusions and recommendations on:

 The current state of the global events market as well as future projections for sustainability and growth, particularly events that focus on the ICT sector.
+This should include a list of the regional and global exhibitions and conferences on telecommunications/ICTs hosted by ITU and other organizations.

+An analysis of the gap, if any, to improve ITU Telecom events in order that it achieves its objectives to keep membership informed of state-of-the-art technology, strategies and policies concerning all aspects of telecommunications/ICT and related fields of activity:

+and an analysis of the gap, if any, to improve ITU Telecom exhibition

+events to provide a forum for the exchange of views between Member States and industry.

-The opinions, including reasons for participating, when applicable, of those involved in past and present ITU Telecoms as per the categories listed below – as well as other desirable audiences to be identified by the Contractor who are not currently engaged.
+The opinions, including reasons for participating or not participating, when applicable, of those involved in past and present ITU Telecoms as per the categories listed below – as well as other desirable audiences to be identified by the Contractor who are not currently engaged.
 Representatives, selected by the Contractor, should be interviewed/surveyed by the consultancy to obtain sufficient reliable data which it has identified as necessary to form its analysis and recommendations.
 ITU shall provide the relevant contact information and/or introductions as requested.

-The following ITU staff may be interviewed/surveyed at ITU premises in Geneva:
+The following ITU staff shall provide information upon request and may be interviewed if necessary at ITU premises in Geneva:

 ITU Elected Officials and Senior Management;